garrettrayj/den/README.md

 [♫ Buy it, use it, break it, fix it, trash it, change it, mail, upgrade it.](https://youtu.be/D8K90hX4PrE) [♫ Work it, make it, do it, makes us, harder, better, faster, stronger.](https://youtu.be/gAjR4_CbPpQ)

+## Connect

+* [Start a discussion](https://github.com/garrettrayj/den/discussions/new) to share an idea or ask a question.
+* [Create an issue](https://github.com/garrettrayj/den/issues/new) to report a bug or request an enhancement.
+* [Join the Discord server](https://discord.gg/NS9hMrYrnt) for real-time chat and announcements.
+* [Email the developer](mailto:garrett@devsci.net) for a timely-ish response if other options aren't to your liking.

 ## Development